Games & Quizzes

 /ˈwelkəm/

 person or thing that is being discussed, described, or dealt with.
-People who take part in experiments or tests.
-To cause to suffer or experience something.
+Citizens of an area or country. cause or force person or thing to undergo.

 /ˌakəˈdemik/

-relating to education. teacher or scholar.
+relating to education.
+Educator teaching at a college or university.
 Concerning education, schools, universities, etc..

 /ˈsen(t)əns/